claws/aioprometheus/docs/dev/index.rst

 Release Process
 ---------------

-Assuming that the tests are passing, the docs build without warnings and the type annotations check passes without warnings then a release can be made.

-The following steps are used to make a new software release:
+The following steps are performed when making a new software release:

+- Check that style, linting and type annotations checks pass without warnings.

+- Check that docs build passes without errors or warnings.

-- Ensure that the version label in ``__init__.py`` is correct.
+- Check that the version label in ``__init__.py`` has been updated for the new release.
 It must comply with the  :ref:`version-label` scheme.

+- Update the CHANGELOG.md to describe the changes in this release.

 - Create the distribution.
 This project produces an artefact called a pure Python wheel.
 Only Python3 is supported by this package.